Finance Index

 | Primary Function | Controls payment release authorization | Prevents unauthorized cash movement |

-| Approval Basis | Amount thresholds and bank account rules | Aligns controls with funding sources |
+| Approval Basis | Amount thresholds and funding account rules | Aligns controls with cash ownership and treasury policy |

-| Separation Point | Distinct from invoice approval | Addresses payment-specific risks |
+| Separation Point | Distinct from invoice approval and payment execution | Addresses payment-specific risks before money moves |

 | Multi-Level Support | One, two, or three approval levels | Supports complex governance requirements |